Veronica (media): Veronica's years as public broadcaster (1976–1995)

-The Association resulted from a pirate radio station, Radio Veronica, which broadcast from a ship on international waters off the coast of the Netherlands between 1959 and 1974.
+The Association resulted from a pirate radio station, Radio Veronica, which broadcast from a ship on international waters off the coast of the Netherlands between 1960 and 1974.
 The wave appearing in the logo hearkens back to that time.
-The name Veronica is a derivation of the abbreviation VRON (Vrije Radio Omroep Nederland / Free Radio Broadcasting station Netherlands).

-After the pirate-activities became legally impossible (31 August 1974), Veronica transformed itself into the Veronica Broadcasting Association (Veronica Omroep Organisatie, short VOO), enabling it to gain a legal radio and television license within the Public broadcasting system.
+After the pirate activities became legally impossible (31 August 1974), Veronica transformed itself into the Veronica Broadcasting Organization (Veronica Omroep Organisatie, short VOO), enabling it to gain a legal radio and television license within the public broadcasting system.
 It finally was given a license on 28 December 1975.
 The first television broadcast of Veronica was on 21 April 1976.
-Within a decade it became one of the largest public broadcasters and the trademark was tested as being more popular than Coca-Cola.
+Within a decade, it became one of the largest public broadcasters and the trademark was tested as being more popular than Coca-Cola.

-In 1990, it was revealed that Veronica used dfl 7-10 million to illegally finance RTL 4, which was initially named RTL Veronique.
+In 1990, it was revealed that Veronica used ƒ 7-10 million to illegally finance RTL 4, which was initially named RTL Veronique.
 Veronica lost its appeal case in 1993 and had the risk of being suspended for seven weeks from the public system due to improper management.

 With Holland Media Groep (1995–2001)

-In 1995 the Veronica Association gave up public broadcasting and entered a joint-venture with CLT, parent company of RTL 4 and RTL 5, VNU and Endemol, called the Holland Media Groep, running three mostly successful national TV-stations and three less successful national radio stations.
+In 1995 the Veronica Association gave up public broadcasting and entered a joint venture with CLT (parent company of RTL 4 and RTL 5), VNU and Endemol called the Holland Media Groep, running three mostly successful national TV-stations and three less successful national radio stations.

 BNN became a public broadcasting association as a part of the Netherlands Public Broadcasting system and replaced Veronica on 15 August 1997, after Veronica gave up public broadcasting and entered a joint-venture with CLT.
 BNN first stood for the Brutaal News Network (Flagrant News Network).
 The name was later changed to Bart's Neverending Network after founder Bart de Graaff's death at age 35 from kidney failure caused by a rejection of a kidney transplant he received in 1999.
 Conflicts let to the dissolution of this co-operation in Spring of 2001.
 RTL rebranded Veronica into Yorin which would finally be rebranded into RTL 7.